 The Foundation of Viking Maritime Power: Natural Resources in Shipbuilding

 The Vikings' dominance across the North Atlantic during the early medieval period was built on their exceptional ships.
-These vessels—whether the sleek longships used for raids or the broader knarrs for trade—were not merely tools but the product of a deep, practical knowledge of the natural world.
+These vessels—whether the sleek longships used for raids or the broader knarrs for trade and colonization—were not merely tools but the product of a deep, practical knowledge of the natural world.
 Every component, from the keel to the sail, was derived from materials sourced directly from the landscapes and coastlines of Scandinavia.
 Understanding how the Vikings selected, processed, and maintained these natural resources reveals the sophistication of their shipbuilding craft and their intimate relationship with the environment.
+This knowledge was passed down through generations, refined by trial and error, and adapted to the specific conditions of each region where Vikings lived and traveled.
+The result was a fleet of vessels that could cross open ocean, navigate shallow rivers, and withstand storms that would shatter lesser ships.

 Primary Materials: The Wood Core of Viking Ships